SteveBWalton/logic-battleships-py/README.md

 # logic_battleships
-Program to solve the Battleships problems in Logic Games
+Python program to solve the Battleships problems in Logic Games

 To solve a game configuration.